JSAbrahams/mamba/src/parse/README.md

 The output is an AST.
 The `Position` within each `AST` also allows one to generate elegant error messages.
 They allow the transpiler to print error messages where it points to where in the source something went wrong.

+We get an error if the list of tokens does not conform to the language grammar.